DrTreEsq/GitHub_Portfolio/README.md

-###### I do other things besides get certificates, I promise - catch me working on my personal projects or leetcode regularly!🧑‍🔬
+###### I do other things besides completing relavant programs of interest, I promise - catch me working on my personal projects or leetcode regularly!🧑‍🔬